 Soot is a strong, light-absorbing aerosol that caused global climate changes that triggered the mass extinction of dinosaurs, ammonites, and other animals, and led to the macroevolution of mammals and the appearance of humans.

-Based on results of a new study, the researchers say that the probability of the mass-extinction occurring was only 13 percent.
+Based on the results of a new study, the researchers say that the probability of the mass extinction occurring was only 13 percent.
 This is because the catastrophic chain of events could only have occurred if the asteroid had hit the hydrocarbon-rich areas occupying approximately 13 percent of the Earth’s surface.

 Led by Tohoku University Professor Kunio Kaiho, the researchers came by their hypothesis by calculating the amount of soot in the stratosphere and estimating climate changes caused by soot using a global climate model developed at the Meteorological Research Institute.
 The results are significant because they explain the pattern of extinction and survival.

-During the study, Kaiho thought that the amount of soot and temperature anomaly might have been affected by the amount of sedimentary organic-matter.
-So, he analyzed the amount of sedimentary organic-matter in the Earth to obtain readings of temperature anomaly caused by soot in the stratosphere.
+During the study, Kaiho thought that the amount of soot and temperature anomaly might have been affected by the amount of sedimentary organic matter.
+So, he analyzed the amount of sedimentary organic matter in the Earth to obtain readings of the temperature anomaly caused by soot in the stratosphere.

 Naga Oshima of the Meteorological Research Institute conducted the global climate model calculations to obtain temperature anomalies caused by various amounts of soot injected into the stratosphere.

-Kaiho clarified the relationship between the findings and concluded that the significant cooling and mass-extinction event could have only have occurred if the asteroid had hit hydrocarbon-rich areas occupying approximately 13 percent of the Earth’s surface (orange areas in Fig. 1).
+Kaiho clarified the relationship between the findings and concluded that the significant cooling and mass extinction event could have only have occurred if the asteroid had hit hydrocarbon-rich areas occupying approximately 13 percent of the Earth’s surface (orange areas in Figure 1).

 If the asteroid had hit a low-medium hydrocarbon area on Earth (occupying approximately 87 percent of the Earth’s surface), mass extinction could not have occurred and the Mesozoic biota could have persisted beyond the Cretaceous/Paleogene boundary.